eosiosg/blog/SystemContract-2.md

 #### Votes Withdraw (Unstake)

-**Voters are able to withdraw their votes, by pushing `system_contract::undelegatebw` actions with any amount less or equal to the net & cpu staked they have delegated.
+**Voters can withdraw their votes by pushing by pushing `system_contract::undelegatebw` actions with any amount that is no bigger than the net & cpu been staked & delegated.
 Undelegated stakes will be available for `system_contract::refund` after 3 days.**

 1. Decrease refunding amount from voter's `staked` column of `voter` table.
 2. Update `totals_tbl` table and update resource limits for the account.